Vitiligo

 • Vitiligo can be focal, segmental, or, rarely, generalized.

-• Diagnose by skin examination and consider testing with complete blood count, fasting blood glucose, thyroid function tests, and antithyroid peroxidase antibodies.
+• Diagnose by skin examination, but consider testing with complete blood count, fasting blood glucose, thyroid function tests, and antithyroid peroxidase antibodies.

 • Janus kinase inhibitors are an emerging treatment modality for vitiligo.